pnp/sp-dev-fx-webparts/samples/angular-mostpopularitems/README.md

 ## Features

-The Most Popular Items is a sample Client-Side Web Part built on the SharePoint Framework built using Angular and ngOfficeUIFabric.
+The Most Popular Items web part is a sample client-side web part built on the SharePoint Framework built using Angular and ngOfficeUIFabric.

-This Web Part illustrates the following concepts on top of the SharePoint Framework:
+This web part illustrates the following concepts on top of the SharePoint Framework:

-- using Angular for building SharePoint Framework Client-Side Web Parts
+- using Angular for building SharePoint Framework client-side web parts
-- using ngOfficeUIFabric for styling Angular Client-Side Web Parts
+- using ngOfficeUIFabric for styling Angular client-side web parts
-- including Angular and ngOfficeUIFabric in the Web Part bundle
+- including Angular and ngOfficeUIFabric in the web part bundle
-- using a newer version of ngOfficeUIFabric for styling Client-Side Web Parts
+- using a newer version of ngOfficeUIFabric for styling client-side web parts
-- using non-reactive Web Part Property Pane and custom Properties
+- using non-reactive web part property pane and custom properties
-- using conditional rendering for one-time Web Part setup
+- using conditional rendering for one-time web part setup
-- passing Web Part configuration to Angular and reacting to configuration changes
+- passing web part configuration to Angular and reacting to configuration changes

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/angular-mostpopularitems" />